dymmond/edgy/docs/queries/many-to-many.md

 With the many to many you can perform all the normal operations of searching from normal queries to the [related name][related_name] as per normal search.

-ManyToMany allows two different methods when using it (the same applies for the reverse side).
+ManyToMany allows three different methods when using it (the same applies for the reverse side).

 * `add()` - Adds a record to the ManyToMany.
+* `create()` - Create a new record and add it to the ManyToMany.
 * `remove()` - Removes a record to the ManyToMany.

 Let us see how it looks by using the following example.